Education

 400-Level, 500-Level, and 600-Level Courses

 Students who complete the Transdisciplinary Science and Engineering Undergraduate Major may continue to study the same field in more depth by taking the Global Engineering for Development, Environment and Society Graduate Major.
-There are also closely related interdisciplinary graduate majors — Energy Science and Engineering, Engineering Sciences and Design, and Nuclear Engineering — to which students may advance.
+There are also closely related interdisciplinary graduate majors — Energy Science and Informatics, Engineering Sciences and Design, and Nuclear Engineering — to which students may advance.

 Page Top